catachiii/catachiii.github.io/_pages/reading.md

 Gustave Le Bon - Psychologie des Foules / The Crowd: A Study of the Popular Mind

 Virginia Woolf - A Room of One's Own

+Dan Brown - The Da Vinci Code

+Olivia Laing - The Lonely City: Adventures in the Art of Being Alone

 蒋勋 / Chiang Hsun - 孤独六讲